My ticketing company is getting hard to work with!

 What has actually happened, is the relationship evolved from what started out as something it was not meant to be.

-Events can get crazy and emotions tend to come into play when workload and stress starts to occur.
+Events can get crazy and emotions tend to come into play when workload and stress start to occur.

 It's simple - the more you need/want from your ticketing company, the higher the ticket fees are.
 The cheaper the fees are, the more responsibility you assume.